-- 1 Turn on the accessory, then place it close to your radio aligning the Bluetooth Pairing Location on the radio to the blue dot-pairing indicator on the accessory. - 2 If the pairing process is successful, you hear an incremental-pitched tone to indicate paired.
+- 1 Turn on the accessory, then place it close to your radio aligning the Bluetooth Pairing Location on the radio to the Bluetooth Pairing Location (a blue dot) on the accessory. - 2 If the pairing process is successful, you hear an incremental-pitched tone to indicate paired.